Publix: DVD rental kiosks

 In 2005, Publix began installing The New Release DVD rental kiosks within eight of its South Florida stores with expansion to other South Florida stores by 2006.
 The movie rentals were priced at $1 per day in addition to sales tax.

 Following the purchase of The New Release by NCR in 2009, a partnership was formed with the NCR company and Blockbuster to replace the existing kiosks with Blockbuster Express kiosks.
 This replacement began the same year with additional kiosks being installed at all of the other Publix locations which was completed by 2010.
 The cost of the rentals remained the same.

 In 2012, NCR sold its entertainment division, which includes the Blockbuster Express kiosks, to Coinstar, the then-owner of the Redbox DVD rental kiosks.
 Blockbuster Express machines were replaced with Redbox machines in most stores by the end of 2012.

 Sometime between the second half of 2023 and early-mid 2024, the Redbox DVD rental kiosks began to be removed from Publix stores.

 Starbucks

 In December 2016, Publix opened its first in-store Starbucks location in the Orlando area, with five more opening throughout 2017.

 Presto!

-Presto! is a surcharge-free automated teller machine (ATM) network owned and operated by Publix Super Markets.
-Every Publix Super Market has at least one ATM, and as of September, 2024, there are over 1,350 Presto!
+Presto! is a surcharge-free automated teller machine (ATM) network owned and operated by Publix Super Markets and introduced in 1982.
+Every Publix Super Market has at least one ATM, and as of 2026, there are over 1,400 Presto!
 ATMs.
 These span 8 states including: Florida, Alabama, Georgia, North Carolina, South Carolina, Tennessee, Virginia, and Kentucky.
-This network also includes point of sale (POS) capabilities, meaning that debit, credit, electronic benefit transfer (EBT) cash, or EBT food stamp cards can be used to make purchases at any Publix store and was introduced in the 1980s.
+This network also includes point of sale (POS) capabilities, meaning that debit, credit, electronic benefit transfer (EBT) cash, or EBT food stamp cards can be used to make purchases at any Publix store.
+There is no $2.95 withdrawal surcharge for Presto members and member financial institutions.
+A maximum of $400 can be withdrawn daily; deposits are not permitted.

+MV Express

+Florida MV Express is a program authorized by the Florida Department of Highway Safety and Motor Vehicles that permits vehicle registration renewal and printing of license plate decals.
+Private vendor Intellectual Technology, Inc. partners with the county tax collector to place self-service kiosks at select locations (including many at Publix Supermarkets).
+The process takes approximately two minutes but is limited to automobiles, trucks, RVs and trailers.
+If current insurance is not on file or name/address needs to be changed, the kiosk will not work.
+If the vehicle requires a new tag or has driver's license or toll suspensions, the kiosk will not work.
+Payment must be credit or debit card; a few accept cash.